FronkonGames/fronkongames.github.io/content/store/luts/index.md

 {{< rawhtml >}}<br><br>{{< /rawhtml >}}
 ## 🤔 What is a LUT?

-LUTs, or 'LookUp Table', are a kind of color filter you use to alter the colors in your game.
+LUT, or '**L**ook**U**p **T**able', are a kind of color filter you use to alter the colors in your game.
 They apply predetermined sets of mathematical formulas to your game's existing colors to change those colors and achieve a desired look.

 {{< imagecenter src="/store/luts/howto.png" >}}